[Feature] Russia's grey war in Ukraine prompts fatigue

 Impulse, and other businesses on the Ukraine-controlled side, returned to work when things calmed down.

-Several bridges and other "objects" have been rebuilt, some with EU money.
+Several bridges and other objects have been rebuilt, some with EU money.

 Shops were well-stocked in January.
 Hotels and restaurants had handfuls of clients and there were cars and trucks on the roads despite heavy snow.